RaduRoibu23/medical-ds-project/README.md

 # Ink Detection on Herculaneum Papyri – Fragment 1 (Project Readme)

-This repository contains the code for our Medical Data Science project on **ink detection in X‑ray micro‑CT scans of carbonized Herculaneum papyri**.
+This repository contains the code for our Medical Data Science project on ink detection in X-ray micro-CT scans of carbonized Herculaneum papyri.

-We currently work only with **Fragment 1 (PHercParis2Fr47)** from the Vesuvius / EduceLab dataset.
+We currently work only with Fragment 1 (PHercParis2Fr47) from the Vesuvius / EduceLab dataset.
 The goal is to detect carbon ink on the exposed papyrus surface using a 3D CT volume as input and a 2D ink mask as target.

 ---

 ## 1. Repository structure